-Have you ever wondered why it sometimes seems so bloody hard to remember things, especially the things you really need to remember?
+Have you ever wondered why it is so infuriatingly difficult to remember some things, especially the things you really need to remember them?

-It can be so frustrating when you’re trying to learn a new skill or remember a presentation or a pitch and, if you’re anything like, me, once you’ve stopped the learning process, the stuff you need to remember, you can almost ‘feel’ slipping away!
+It can be so frustrating when you’re trying to learn a new skill or remember the flow of a presentation or a pitch and, if you’re anything like, me, once you’ve stopped the learning process in any given situation, you can almost ‘feel’ the stuff you wanted to remember slipping away!

-My business partner is the oppposite – he remembers everything and, seemingly, forgets nothing.
-On the one hand this skill is fantastic to watch in action but on the other, if you’re going to challenge him, you’d better have your facts straight.
+CHANGE Some people appear to remember everything and forget nothing.
+On the one hand this skill is fantastic to watch in action but, on the other hand, if you’re going to challenge him, you’d better have your facts straight.
 He would have made a great Barrister.

 Joking aside, forgetting stuff that’s important to you can be a pain in the arse so I decided to do a little digging around to see if there was anything I should be worried about or I was no more than Mr Average in the memory department.